 Can You Save a Lot of Money Teaching English in South Korea?

-It’s entirely possible to save a lot of money, but it depends on your lifestyle.
+It’s entirely possible to save a lot of money while teaching English in South Korea, but it depends on your lifestyle.
 South Korean people love to eat out in restaurants and party in nightclubs.
 Of course, if you’re teaching English in South Korea, you’ll eat out and party with the locals.
 However, these activities will eat into your savings.

 Most programmes and schools will offer teachers their own apartments.
 Sure, these are often nice apartments, but they’re usually not luxurious.
 Some teachers, depending on their salary, will get their own apartment.
 However, this will severely eat into your savings.